 Many different pre-rinse valves are available in the market.
 As the flow rate required is low, efficient spray valves need to meet 6 liters per minute flow rate.
 To maintain user satisfaction at the lower flow rates, manufacturers mix water with air to cause turbulence in the flow; this in turn gives an increased sense of pressure without increasing the flow rate.
-Pre-rinse spray valves require a lot of pressure, which is given by the air within the valve, to remove the food waste prior to dishwashing.
 The savings are even more noticeable because pre-rinse valves use hot water, so when water is reduced the use of energy is also dropped.